sonic-net/SONiC/doc/Sonic-mclag-hld.md

 - Teamd saves the last LACP PDU received from LAG peer in one file per port in directory '/var/warmboot/teamd/'.
 During warm-reboot, the routes or MACs in ASIC are not changed.
 - In MC-LAG scenario, two peer devices form one end point of a LAG, these two devices must have the same MAC address since it’s used for LACP.
 During warm-reboot, this MAC must not be changed.
 For this reason, if the last reboot is warm-reboot, when some ports are added to the existing portchannel, before the first LACP PDU is sent out via those newly added ports, teamd gets the MAC from the saved LACP PDU and updates the port MAC accordingly.
 - During warm-reboot, a USR1 signal is sent to ICCP.
-Then ICCP send one message to the peer to notify that this device will be warm-rebooted.
+Then ICCP send a message to the peer to notify that this device will be warm-rebooted.
 - During warm-reboot, ICCP is also rebooted.
 During ICCP warm-reboot, ICCP doesn’t change any forwarding entry in ASIC such as route or MAC, so the data forwarding continues as usual in the rebooting device.
 - During warm-reboot, the peer connection may be lost because of the keepalive timeout.
-In this scenario, the helper peer doesn’t change any forwarding entry in ASIC such as route or MAC, so the data forwarding continues as usual.
+In this scenario, during a defined time window, the remote peer doesn’t change any forwarding entry in ASIC such as route or MAC, so the data forwarding continues as usual.

 ## 9.15. teammgr changes

 Adding the following logics:

 - If the PortChannel has the attribute 'learn_mode' in CFG_DB, read the attribute and set this attribute in APP_DB.
 If 'learn_mode' is set to 'disabled', the MAC learning of LAG port is disbled.
-- When warm-reboot teammgr gets mac from saved LACP PDU and update port-channel's mac before port-channel member port send any LACP PDU.
+- When warm-reboot teammgr gets MAC from saved LACP PDU and update port-channel's MAC before port-channel member port sending any LACP PDU.

+# 10. Test

+A separete test spec is provided for community to review.